xiaoh/DAFI/docs/sphinx/tutorial_lorenz.rst

 Data assimilation method is to solve the inverse problem,

 Different data assimilation methods are embeded in the code (located in the "$source/da_inv/da_filtering.py").
-The list of data assimilation is shown below:
+The list of usable data assimilation methods is shown below:

 #.
 Ensemble Kalman Filtering :cite:`iglesias2013ensemble`

-#.
-Ensemble Randomized Maximum Likelihood :cite:`gu2007iterative`

 Dynamic Model
 -------------